9506hqwy/redmine_changeset_relation/README.md

 ## Notes

-The link text in commit message is not changed.
-This link destination is original.
+The issue number in commit message is link only if issue exists in redmine.